Cost of Laminate Countertops in 2024: Detailed Breakdown

 Countertop Size and Complexity

 The length and width of your countertops impact the price of the material and the time it takes to install.
-If you have a complex design, such as a kitchen with many corners or turns, the cost of labor will go up since it’ll take more time to cut and install the laminate.
+If you have a complex design, such as a kitchen with many corners or turns, you’ll pay more in labor for your countertop replacement costs, since it’ll take more time to cut and install the laminate.

 Labor Costs